nesl/multimodal-bind/README.md

 	*  weighted contrastive learning with heterogeneous data.

 # Project Strcuture
-* Cross-subject Evaluation
+* Cross-subject Evaluation:
   * Evaluation on UTD dataset
   * Evaluation on MMFI dataset
   * Evaluation on PAMAP2 dataset
-* Cross-dataset Evaluation
+* Cross-dataset Evaluation:
+  * Training on binded MotionSense and Shoaib datasets, testing on RealWorld dataset.